TheBatmanofButler/truffle/README.md

 ## Features
 ### Browser-based
-Feel free to use Truffle with your favorite browser, without having to switch applications between your code and web project
+Feel free to use Truffle with your favorite browser, without having to switch applications between your code and web project.

 ![Screenshot](readme_images/truffle.jpg)